mikeb127/amplitude_monopulse/README.md

 1. offset_angle - this is the offset angle/beam squint for the two antennas in your monopulse system.
 Change to whatever angle you have them mounted at.
 2. hp_beamwidth - this is the -3db beamwidth of an individual antenna in the system.
 Change to match whatever the HPBW of your chosen antennas are.

-Note here: Antenna gain patterns are modelled as Gaussian approximations.
-This may not be appropriate in all cases.
+Note here: Antenna gain patterns are modelled as Gaussian approximation only really considering the main lobe.
+This may not be appropriate in all cases (particularly with Yagis).
+I will implement more models in the future for more accurate approximations.